cardillan/mindcode/doc/syntax/optimizations/CONDITION-OPTIMIZATION.markdown

 Condition streamlining is performed when the condition compares a variable to `false` using an `equal`/`notEqual` comparison (this effectively determines whether the value stored in the variable represents `true` or `false`), and the `op` instruction has a relational operator.
 In these cases, which may be produced directly by the compiler, or are a result of boolean operators in expressions, the condition can be evaluated directly by the conditional instruction.

-The optimization doesn't happen when the resulting condition requires strict inequality, and emulating the strict inequality with a `select` is not possible.
+The optimization doesn't happen when the resulting condition requires strict inequality and emulating the strict inequality with a `select` is not possible.

 A typical example of a streamlined condition is: